Types of False Teeth: Find Your Perfect Smile

 Many dental insurance plans cover a portion of the cost, and it’s always a good idea to check your specific benefits.
 To make treatment more accessible, many dental practices also offer flexible payment plans or financing options.
 The best way to get an accurate estimate for your situation is to schedule a consultation where you can receive a detailed breakdown of costs with no surprises.

-Why Your New Smile Is a Long-Term Investment
+Viewing Your New Smile as a Long-Term Investment

 When you replace missing teeth, you’re doing more than just restoring your smile’s appearance.
 You’re making a long-term investment in your overall health.
 Gaps in your smile can cause remaining teeth to shift, leading to bite problems and other complications.
 More importantly, tooth roots stimulate the jawbone, and when they’re gone, the bone can begin to deteriorate.